Sub-Logo

 Program: ENTICE

-Join other educators of grades prekindergarten through four as we learn what wetlands are and explore the fascinating organisms that live in them.
-We will discuss the life history, adaptations and identification of wetland species and will put the skills to practice as we visit and sample several wetlands on the grounds of The Grove, comparing the types of organisms found in the different habitats.
-Hands-on activities will be conducted, and you?ll receive supplemental educational resources.
-Educators of other grade levels are welcome to register and attend the workshop but may need to adapt the materials as appropriate.
-Professional Development Hours are available.
-This workshop is part of the ENTICE (Environment and Nature Training Institute for Conservation Education) program from the Illinois Department of Natural Resources.
+Join other educators of grades second through ninth as we learn what wetlands are and explore the fascinating organisms that live in them.
+We will discuss the life history, adaptations, and identification of wetland species and will put the skills to practice as we visit and sample several wetlands on the grounds of The Grove, comparing the types of organisms found in the different habitats.
+Hands-on activities will be conducted, and you'll receive supplemental educational resources.

 | Register for this Workshop |